-A Kenyan doctor, Dr Benjamin Wachira went to South Africa and witnessed first-hand how a functioning emergency medical care system worked.
-Together with his colleague Dr Jeremiah Gitau, they realised that in order to improve Kenya’s emergency medical care system, they had to increase the focus on emergency medical care within the existing healthcare system and gradually over time integrate it so that emergency medical care is delivered seamlessly inside and outside the hospital system.
-After his emergency medicine training in South Africa, Ben returned to Kenya in 2012.
-He became the first Kenyan Emergency Physician based in Kenya and together with Jeremy, established the Emergency Medicine Kenya Foundation (EMKF) in 2015.
+Early in his career, a Kenyan doctor, Dr Benjamin Wachira witnessed how many patients experienced medical emergencies and died because they could not access an ambulance or presented to healthcare facilities that were inadequately resourced to provide lifesaving emergency medical care.
+He went to South Africa to study Emergency Medicine and experienced how a functioning emergency medical care system worked to save lives.
+Ben returned to Kenya in 2012 and was the first Kenyan Emergency Physician based in Kenya.
+Together with his colleague Dr Jeremiah Gitau, they realised that to improve Kenya’s emergency medical care system, they had to increase the focus on emergency medical care within the existing healthcare system and gradually, over time, integrate it so that emergency medical care is delivered seamlessly inside and outside the hospital system to save lives.
+They established the Emergency Medicine Kenya Foundation (EMKF) in 2015.

 When an emergency occurs, some patients need immediate lifesaving treatment.
-This means an adequately equipped ambulance with qualified EMTs/Paramedics should be sent to the emergency as quickly as possible so that the EMTs/Paramedics can diagnose and provide this initial treatment.
-Once the patient is stabilised, the ambulance then takes the patient to the most appropriate emergency department where they can receive further emergency care, and be admitted for more specialised treatment.
-One of EMKF’s challenges is to increase the number and availability of adequately equipped ambulances with trained EMTs and Paramedics throughout Kenya because ambulances play a critical role in saving lives and providing early notification to emergency departments so that they are prepared when the patient arrives.
+This means an adequately equipped ambulance with qualified EMTs/Paramedics should be sent to the patient as quickly as possible so that the EMTs/Paramedics can diagnose and provide this initial treatment.
+Once the patient is stabilised, the ambulance takes them to the most appropriate emergency department to receive additional lifesaving care and be admitted for more specialised treatment.
+One of EMKF’s challenges is to increase the number and availability of adequately equipped ambulances with trained EMTs/Paramedics throughout Kenya because ambulances play a critical role in saving lives and providing early notification to emergency departments so that they are prepared when the patient arrives.